-- The bank buys the commodity from the international market through an agent or intermediately.
+- b) The commodity is ascertained, but a delay in its delivery is stipulated along with a delay in the price.
+This is executed as follows: - 1.
+The bank buys the commodity from the international market through an agent or intermediately.
 The price is deferred and the commodity is a liability through description, or the price is deferred and the commodity ascertained, with deferred delivery. - 2.
 The bank sells the commodity to a third party (in most cases the bank) through an agent or intermediary at a higher deferred price. - 3.
-The other bank settles the installments to the bank.
-(See illustrative diagram No. (16)).
+The other bank settles the installments to the bank (See illustrative diagram No. (20)).